ZachEsenbock/codex/codex-rs/tui/dashboard_layout.md

 - Tab / Shift+Tab: cycle focus across agents.
 - 1–9: jump directly to an agent by index.
 - `w`: toggle the watch split; when open, arrows or numbers select the watch target.
+ - PageUp / PageDown / Home / End: scroll logs (primary and watch panes).
+When scrollback exceeds in‑memory buffers, older content is paged from disk.

+## Planner Overlay Lifecycle

+- When `--ui` is enabled and the run uses auto‑planning, a minimal planner overlay appears before the main dashboard.
+- Visuals: single‑pane view with header "Planning…" (cyan), optional banner for errors/warnings, and a scrollable log area.
+- Behavior: streams planner stdout/stderr lines; PageUp/PageDown/Home/End scroll; `Esc` is ignored; no input composer.
+- Exit: on success, the overlay closes and hands off to the multi‑agent dashboard; on failure, an error banner is shown and the process exits non‑zero.
+Planner logs are still written to `~/.codex/planner-logs/`.

 ## Future Path to Grid Toggle